-As discussed in Section 2, central bank communication of interest rate projections is often verbal and imprecise in practice.
-Even if the central bank provides a numerical interest rate projection, the manner in which it is constructed, say by taking a median vote, may create a wedge between the published projection and the true expected path for interest rates.
+As discussed in section 6.2, central bank communication of interest rate projections is often verbal and imprecise in practice.
+Even if the central bank provides a numerical interest rate projection, the manner in which it is constructed, say, by taking a median vote, may create a wedge between the published projection and the true expected path for interest rates.
 Therefore, in our analysis, we allow for transmission noise in conveying the interest rate projection to the public.
 This noise reflects the fact that the central bank may not be able to, or may not choose to, send a perfectly clear signal of its expectation of future policy.
-In particular, we assume that
+In particular, we assume that the central bank signal of its interest rate projection is given by: